klaytnine/klaytnine.github.io/index.md

 ### Photography / Film / Editing / Design

-If you have any questions regarding my work or pricing, please email me and I should get back to you within 1-2 business days
+If you have any questions regarding my work or pricing, please email me and I should get back to you within 1-2 business days.

 EMAIL: drawuskt@gmail.com

 # Photography